Lund259/WoW-Addon-Manager/README.md

 - Change your WoW installion folder at any time in the Settings menu.
   - When you change your installing folder the Addons list will automatically update.
   - I plan to implement the ability to have multiple WoW installations at a time later.
--The menu is accessible by clicking on the "hamburger button" in the top left corner.
+- The menu is accessible by clicking on the "hamburger button" in the top left corner.
+- The application will display a quick notification if newer releases are available on Github.

 If you have any suggestions or find any bugs please submit them here on github.
 And feel free to contribute if you want.